Joachimchisom1/Joachimchisom1/README.md

-   I'm an **Experienced software Engineer** with a passion for developing innovative programs and software solutions that meet business demand.
+   I'm an **Experienced software Engineer** with a passion for developing innovative programs and software solutions that meets business demand.
 Well-equipped in technology, write code to create systems that are *reliable, Self-Motivated with a strong technical background who possesses self-discipline,* having the ability to organize and present complex solutions clearly.